BigRedS/avi-utils/README.markdown

 This is a collection of scripts I've written that I find useful.
 I make no claims as to their worthiness for anything and gladly invite comments and criticism on any and all of them.

+*Files with names ending in '.pl' don't work.*

 All the scripts expect argument(s); run them with none to get usage information, or read this document.

 I generally try not to deviate from perl core, but some of them need really common unixy utilities (top, grep etc),